Commute Series - Calistoga to Napa commute offers congestion with a view

 California proposed a kind of ultimate traffic solution for Highway 29 through the Napa Valley in the 1960s – it would turn the highway into a freeway.
 The state had just about finished creating the Highway 29 freeway portion in the city of Napa and wanted to keep heading north.

+Napa County’s highways and roads have stories behind them, both from the distant past and from today.

-State Highway Engineer Alan Hart heard the message from county officials.
-A four-lane version of Highway 29 would go no further north than Yountville.
+State highway engineer Alan Hart heard the message from county officials.
+A four-lane version of Highway 29 would go no farther north than Yountville.

 Fifty years later, despite the traffic increase, there’s still no talk of a Napa Valley freeway.

-Note: Editor’s note: Traffic Tales is an occasional feature looking at traffic congestion issues in Napa County.
-Readers are encouraged to contact reporter Barry Eberling at beberling@napanews with suggested stories.